 Image of graduate student in the lab.

-All Ph.D. students are eligible and encouraged to apply to the program; some participants will receive a competitive annual stipend (by selection, US citizens and permanent residents only).
-Funding lasts two years.
+All MS and PhD students are eligible and encouraged to apply to the program; participants will receive a $34,000 annualstipend for one year of their graduate program (US citizens and permanent residents only).